cbarkinozer/repo-context/README.md

 ## 💡 Future Ideas

-*   Support for private repositories using a GitHub Personal Access Token (PAT).
+*   **Token Counter:** Add a `tiktoken`-based counter to estimate API costs for different models.
-*   Add a token counter to estimate cost/usage for different LLM APIs.
+*   **Branch/Commit Selection:** Allow cloning a specific branch or commit hash for historical analysis.
-*   Allow cloning a specific branch or commit hash.
+*   **Direct AI Summary:** Integrate an optional LLM call to generate a high-level summary of the generated context.
-*   Direct integration with an LLM API to summarize the generated context.
+*   **Broader Git Service Support:** Add specific helpers for GitLab and BitBucket private repo authentication.